akash367/Classify-Whether-Someone-will-Face-Financial-Distress/README.md

-Project_Outline.docx has the problem statement and outline of Project. cs-training.csv contains the dataset in csv format.
+Project_Outline.docx has the problem statement and outline of Project.

+cs-training.csv contains the dataset in csv format.

-Final_Project.R file contains the code in R Project_Presentation.pdf has the Project Presentation
+Final_Project.R file contains the code in R.

+Project_Presentation.pdf has the Project Presentation.